KhronosGroup/ANARI-SDK/libs/anari/README.md

 offered.
 However, these functions can be quite tedius and repetitive to implement, so Python-based code generation tools are offered to let library and device authors minimize the effort in writing them.
-They use JSON definition files to generate C++ which can then be used to implement various query functions.
+They use JSON definition files to generate C++ which can then be used to implement the various query functions.

 All of the Python tooling is installed when `INSTALL_CODE_GEN_SCRIPTS` is